Photon: Federated LLM Pre-Training: Introduction

 \section{Introduction}

 Trends in developing state-of-the-art large language models (LLMs) suggest training ever-larger models on expanding datasets with growing compute resources \citep{OgScalingLaws, DBLP:conf/nsdi/JiangLZHCZPLXNJ24}.
-The standard approach involves using a mix of distributed learning algorithms with high-bandwidth communication requirements deployed in single data center, e.g., distributed data parallelism across racks, pipeline parallelism across servers in a rack, and tensor parallelism across GPUs in a server \citep{mast, 10.1145/3394486.3406703, lee2024building, AlibabaHPN}.
+The standard approach involves using a mix of distributed learning algorithms with high-bandwidth communication requirements deployed in single data center, e.g., distributed data parallelism across racks, pipeline parallelism across servers in a rack, and tensor parallelism across GPUs in a server \citep{10.1145/3394486.3406703, lee2024building, AlibabaHPN, llama3}.
 Thus, increasing model size requires extending computing facilities to exploit high-bandwidth distributed training algorithms \citep{295545, DBLP:conf/icpp/YangPSWWWQP24}.

 Recently, a small but growing interest in low-bandwidth distributed training algorithms has developed to exploit the worldwide distribution of computing facilities connected through the Internet \citep{DiLoCo, tang2024fusionllmdecentralizedllmtraining, DBLP:conf/nips/BorzunovRCBDBSR23, DBLP:journals/chinaf/MiXFWZZCL20, chang2023mining, sani2024futurelargelanguagemodel}.
 If successful, low-bandwidth distributed training could overcome the need to build more extensive data centers.
 The federated learning (FL) approach \citep{fedavg} is appealing as an additional layer of parallelism across poorly connected nodes, such as data centers distributed in different regions \citep{DiLoCo,distro,ScalingFedLLM,marfoq2020throughput} or internet-wide collaborative training.
-The reasons for its appeal are three-fold: (1) FL optimizers derive from LocalSGD \citep{LocalSGD}, which allows more infrequent synchronization compared to distributed data parallelism; (2) the size of text datasets makes it challenging to replicate across data centers \citep{mast}; and (3) federations scale seamlessly as participants join \citep{xu2024fwdllm}.
+The reasons for its appeal are three-fold: (1) FL optimizers derive from LocalSGD \citep{LocalSGD}, which allows more infrequent synchronization compared to distributed data parallelism, reducing demands on the communication infrastructure; (2) the size of text datasets makes it challenging to replicate across data centers \citep{mast}, which can be alleviated by bringing training to the data; and (3) federations scale seamlessly as participants join \citep{xu2024fwdllm}, i.e., as the total available compute expands, without needing to build additional costly infrastructure or reconfigure existing systems.